BDC Hamburger Icon

 9. Airbnb host

 If you have an extra bedroom or living unit, you can become an Airbnb host.
 The barrier to entry is low – it’s completely free to list your property and become a host.
 Of course, you will need to have the extra property or space to begin with, but you won’t receive any revenue until you actually start booking reservations.
-If you’re considering renting out your property, read our article on how to become a full-time Airbnb entrepreneur.
+If you’re considering renting out your property, read our article on how to become a full-time Airbnb entrepreneur

-10. Repair service
+10. Repair service provider

 People are spending more time than ever in their homes and consequently are more focused on home improvement projects.
 If you have skills in this area, it’s easy to become a repair person without a lot of capital.

-11. Pet sitter/walker
+11. Pet services provider

 12. Virtual assistant